NetApp-openstack-dev/openstack-docs/source/cinder/key_concepts/section_cinder-key-concepts.rst

 As of Pike release, Cinder supports revert to snapshot feature.
 This feature can be used to overwrite the current state and data of a volume to the most recent snapshot taken.
-The volume can not be reverted if it was extended after taking the snapshot.
+If you need to revert to an earlier snapshot, you have to delete snapshots until that one is the most recent.
+The snapshot being reverted must have the same size of the volume, the volume can not be reverted if it was extended after taking the snapshot.

-Despite ONTAP and SolidFire drivers not implementing revert to snapshot with an optimized approach (using backend operations), this feature has a generic implementation that works for both ONTAP (NFS/iSCSI/FC driver modes) and SolidFire drivers.
+Despite ONTAP driver is  not implementing revert to snapshot with an optimized approach (using backend operations), this feature has a generic implementation that works for ONTAP (NFS/iSCSI/FC driver modes) driver.